hashicorp/packer/website/source/docs/configuration/from-1.5/variables.html.md

 When you declare variables in the build of your configuration, you can set their values using CLI options and environment variables.

-Input variable usage is introduced in the Getting Started guide section [_Input Variables_](/intro/getting-started/variables.html).
+Input variable and local variable usage are introduced in the [_Variables Guide_](/guides/hcl/variables).

 -> **Note:** For brevity, input variables are often referred to as just "variables" or "Packer variables" when it is clear from context what sort of